Andrewodwyer/City-Events-Blog/README.md

 One of the first steps in producing this app was to design and implement custom models based on the information that users would want to store and access.

-An entity relationship diagram was created as part of planning these custom models.
+An entity relationship diagram was created of planning these custom models.

-As you can see from the ERD, the relationships play a important role in how the information will be stored and accessed.
+As you can see from the ERD, the relationships plays a important role in how the information will be stored and accessed.
 Here are the main relationship and you'll also be able to view them in this Diagram

 - Category model:
    - One-to-Many: A category can have many events (AddEvent model), but each event belongs to one category.

 - AddEvent model:
   - One-to-Many: A single category can be associated with multiple events.
   - One-to-Many: A single user can create multiple events, but each event has one organiser.
   - One-to-Many: An event can have multiple comments, but each comment is linked to one event.

 - Comments model:
   - One-to-Many: A single event can have many comments, but each comment is linked to one event.
   - One-to-Many: A single user can write many comments, but each comment is linked to one user.

 - Attending model:
 	- Many-to-Many: A user can attend multiple events, and an event can have many attendees.

 - User:
   - One-to-Many: A single user can create multiple events.
   - One-to-Many: A single user can comment on multiple events.
   - Many-to-Many: A user can attend multiple events, and events can have multiple attendees.

 ![ER Diagram](static/readme-img/erd/ERD.png)